 There are many myths passed on from the greater culture that define how we think about Design.
 Some people think that to design, one must be an artist.
 Or that design comes as a flash of light into the minds of certain privileged people.

-I’ve been studying, analyzing and examining the design process over the past few years.
+I’ve been studying, analyzing, examining, and using the design process over the past few years.
 Here are ten things I’d like to share with you about design and design thinking.

 1. Design is a process